katgregory/fox-net/README.md

 Note that our code lies on two different branches.
 For classification, check out the "main" branch; for q-learning, check out the "prime" branch.

+The code in src/main/replay_buffer.py was borrowed from Assignment 2 in CS234 and src/main/saliency.py from Assignment 3 in CS231N.

 From this directory, run:

 python src/main/run.py